 Me: And…like I’m getting way more into my writing and business stuff so I feel like I spend a ton of time on the computer.
 Like…not with you.
 I mean…is that okay?

 Me: I mean, because I just want us to be okay.
 Are we okay?

 Them: (teenager type stares of why is my mom so weird) Yeah.
 Mom.
-It’s fine.
+It’s totally fine.
 If we need you, we know where to find you.

 I was not homeschooled but I did have pretty awesomely free summers.
 And I’m also old enough to remember a time there wasn’t 47 hours of homework every night.
 I thought back to when I was the age my kids are now, and you know what I realized?
-At no point was I thinking, gosh, I wish my mom would hang out with me more.

 Now that is nothing against my mom.
 I enjoyed the company of my mom (and dad) and was raised in an awesomely epic home.
 I was free to hang out in the woods or listen to my music or read or write or whatever and if I wanted my mom, I knew she was in the house.
 If I wanted to go hang out with my mom, I went and found her.
 I never once thought, gosh, I wonder what is so important that my mom can’t sit right next to me right now.